algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/ASTExp.md

 data structures are needed.

 In this animation the layout of the graph nodes is important.
-All nodes are on a two-dimensional grid so each have (x,y) integer coordinates.
+All nodes are on a two-dimensional grid so each has (x,y) integer coordinates.
-Both the weight of each edge and heuristic values for each node are related to the "distance" between the two nodes.
+Edge weights can be entered manually or computed automatically, based on the "distance" between the two nodes.
 Two measures of distance are provided: Euclidean and Manhattan.
 Eclidean distance is the straight line distance; here we round it up to the next integer.
 Manhattan distance is the difference in x coordinate values plus the difference in y coordinate values.
+You can choose the way weights are decided, toggle between Euclidean and Manhattan for the heuristic function, choose the start and end nodes and change the graph choice (see the instructions tab for more details).

-You can choose which distance measure to use for both weights and heuristic values to explore behaviour of the algorithm.
-You can also manually input weights.
-Note that if Euclidean distance is used for weights and Manhattan distance is used for the heuristic, it is not admissible so the shortest path may not be the one returned (you may like to experiment with the default supplied graph and change the weight and heuristic settings).
+Note that if Euclidean
+distance is used for weights and Manhattan distance is used for the heuristic, it is not admissible, so the shortest path may not be the one returned.
 For other combinations of Manhattan/Euclidean the heuristic is admissible.
-You can also choose the start and end nodes and change the graph choice (see the instructions tab for more details).